rkpattnaik780/app-services-sdk-core/README.md

 # RHOAS Core SDKs

+> If you are moving a project from the old RHOAS SDKs to core read this [moving](./MOVING.md) doc to get started.

 | Supported Langauge  | SDK |
 | ----------- | ----------- |
 | JavaScript/TypeScript  | [app-services-sdk-js](/app-services-sdk-js/) |